 2013 – Robert Coleman Richardson died.

-Richardson was an American physicist who shares the 1996 Nobel Prize in Physics with David Lee and Douglas Osheroff for their discovery of the superfluidity state of helium-3.
+Richardson was an American physicist who shares the 1996 Nobel Prize in Physics with David Lee and Douglas Osheroff for their discovery of the superfluidity of helium-3.
 Superfluidity of helium describes the state liquid helium takes when cooled to nearly absolute zero when the viscosity of the liquid suddenly becomes zero.

 2012 – Renato Dulbecco died.